EtienneCmb/visbrain/docs/sleep.rst

 Add and edit annotations (annotations are defined by a start and end point, as well as an optional text marker).
 To quickly add annotations:

 * Use the *Annotate* button in the ruler to annotate the entire window
-* Double click (with left mouse button) on a canvas to add an annotation starting and finishing at the mouse cursor location.
+* Double click (with left mouse button) on a channel to add an annotation starting and finishing at the mouse cursor location.

 If you want to import / export annotations, see the :ref:`import_annotation`